Bangladesh military policeman injured in machete attack

 At the time of Tuesday's attack, the policeman was on duty at a check post at the entrance of the Dhaka Cantonment, police official Abdul Halim said.

-He was taken to a military hospital for treatment, Halim added, and one man with a bloodstained machete was arrested over the attack.
-He did not elaborate.
+He was taken to a military hospital for treatment, Halim added, with one person arrested over the attack.

+"This is a pre-planned attack to create fear among law enforcers," police commissioner Asaduzzaman Mia told reporters.

 On Wednesday, two men on a motorcycle hacked to death a policeman at a checkpoint on the outskirts of Dhaka in an attack later claimed by Islamic State.